-Students applying to the University of Calgary are able to indicate two program choices for admission consideration.
-Read through our frequently asked questions to learn more about your options.
+Students applying to UCalgary are able to indicate two program choices for admission consideration.

 1. Do I have to accept my second choice program offer to keep my first choice application active?

 No. Your first choice application remains active whether you accept your second choice offer or not.

 2. What should I do if I don’t want to accept my second choice program offer?

 If you don’t want to consider your second choice program offer, decline the offer through your Student Centre.
 If you don’t accept the offer at all, it’ll be cancelled after the response deadline.

 3. If I’ve been admitted to my second choice program, am I still considered for my first choice program?

 Yes.
 If you receive an offer of admission to your second choice program, you’ll still be considered for your first choice program.

 4. If I accept my second choice offer, will I still be considered for my first choice application?